14. Text Data

 ## array(['1.0', '3.14', '-5153.0'], dtype='<U32')

-The numpy.char module includes a number of vectorised versions of string routines, most of which we have discussed above.
+The numpy.char module includes several vectorised versions of string routines, most of which we have already discussed.
 For example:

 x = np.array([